TBR-Development/BackRoomCogs/README.md

 [p]cog install BackRoomCogs <cog>
 ```

-Finally, load the installed cog with the following command, replacing `<cog>` with the installed cog:
+To load the installed cog, use this command, replacing `<cog>` with the installed cog:

 ```py
 [p]load <cog>